Resaki1/qwik-projektarbeit/README.md

 - Problems with persistent state
   - context works fine for app-wide state, but has no persistence between page refreshes
   - adding localstorage for persistency only works client-side
-  - useVisibleTask$() lets you run code only client-side, but setting the state in that function leads to the state never updating anymore
+  - useVisibleTask$() lets you run code only client-side, but setting the state in that function leads to the state never updating again
   - setting it on page load does not work either
   - using Qwik City's `<Link />` instead of `<a />` for navigation would at least allow for the state to persist between page navigations, but the `<Link />` component can't be styled?
   - -> reactive and persistent state not possible?
+- Many more small bugs
 - Same problem as every other new JS library: Very small ecosystem of third-party libraries compared to established players like React, Angular and Vue

 Overall, Qwik is a promising framework with excellent performance and JSX support, making it appealing for React developers.
 The integration of server functionality through QwikCity is a standout feature, but the ecosystem is still limited compared to more established frameworks.
 I think it is definetly worth to check out Qwik, but it will provbably not replace e.g., React and Next.js.